stett/stett.github.io/_posts/2017-03-02-idea-for-generating-meshes-from-convex-mathematical-geometry.md

 3. For each pair of vertexes which are closer than some maximum, combine them into one.
 4. Repeat steps 2 & 3 until step 2 produces no triangles.

+The only subtlety is in step 2, where I subdivide based on the "normalized" vertexes of the shape (which are just the vertexes of triangles on a unit icosphere).

 The idea is to quickly generate a mesh which fills in high-detail areas with more polygons and leaves planar areas simple.
 It *should* result in a mesh with higher poly count in areas of higher detail.

 [![A Meshed Minkowski Sum][1]][1]